-I first met him in Educational Technology my junior year of college at SUNY Oneonta: Lee Hall.
+I first met him in Educational Technology the junior year of college at SUNY Oneonta in Lee Hall.
 I sat behind him of course; I always found myself sitting in the last row no matter how difficult it was to see the board.
-This is why I only really knew him by the back of his head for most of the fall semester: he had red hair streaked with brown and broad shoulders.
+This is why I only really knew him by the back of his head for most of the fall semester.
+He had red hair streaked with brown and broad shoulders.
 Later, I would discover that they were covered with freckles as well as the rest of his body.

-I only knew him by Chris for the longest time.
+I learned this later since “Chris” is what he went by.
 The only time we ever exchanged words was when he had a question about an assignment; he’d wheel his chair around and embarrassingly ask:

 “Yeah, I guess you’re right.”
 She smirked and looked back at her desktop, “He is cute.”

-The first time we had a real conversation was at a party in the midst of the winter months before Christmas.
-I went with two guy friends that were barely even friends at all at that point, but I wanted to go out and this particular party sounded fun.
-We walked into a strangely designed house with our spirits high and our mindsets buzzed.
+The first time we had a real conversation was at a party in the beginning of the winter, before Christmas.
+I went with two guy friends that were barely even friends at all at that point, but I wanted to go out, and this particular party sounded fun.
+Together, we walked into a strangely designed house with our spirits high and our mindsets buzzed.
 The ceiling came to a point like a ski lodge, and the floor plan was very long.
 We made our way through the tunnel-like hallways to the kitchen to the keg, and there he was:

 Christopher Joseph Martorell.